MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 Updates to security policies, such as database access and row level security, aren't propagated to stored query results.
 Use [`.drop stored_query_results`](#drop-stored_query_results) if there's user permission revocation.

 Stored query results behave like tables, in that the order of records isn't preserved.
-To paginate through the results, it's recommended that the query includes unique ID columns.
-See [examples](#examples).
+To paginate through the results, we recommended that the query includes [unique ID columns](#pagination).
 If there are multiple result sets returned by a query, only the first result set will be stored.

 > [!NOTE]
 >